farlee2121/DependencyInversionExample/README.md

 - Constructor injection allows alternative configurations of the same service within the same dependency hierarchy, or even on a single service.
   - This cannot be achieved with service locator without the consuming service supplying additional differentiation between required configuration

+It may be a good idea to start with [RecipeManagementService.Tests/SmallConstructorInjectionSample.cs](./test/RecipeManagementService.Tests/SmallConstructorInjectionSample.cs)

 Some benefits of constructor injection over service locator that are not demonstrated
 - Greatly reduced odds of accidental circular dependencies compared to service locator
 - Option for pure composition approach (hand-written composition root), which allows the compiler to catch any composition issues right away (e.g. missed registrations, changes in dependencies, captive dependencies)